Chapultepec, Lafayette, and The Colonia Americana Guadalajara

 Casa José Guadalupe Zuno

 Another crazy story that we can watch on Netflix involves the children of José Guadalupe Zuno.
-José Guadalupe Zuno himself was mayor of Guadalajara and later the governor of Jalisco.
+José Guadalupe Zuno himself was the mayor of Guadalajara and later the governor of Jalisco.
 He was a founding member of the re-inaugurated University of Guadalajara.
 He established the first crew of firefighters and even the first zoo.

-The Casa José Guadalupe Zuno is located on the corner of Avenida Unión and Calle José Guadalupe Zuno, and it is unmissable.
+Casa Zuno is located on the corner of Avenida Unión and Calle José Guadalupe Zuno, and it is unmissable.
 The house was inspired by conversations with famous artists such as José Clemente Orozco and Gerardo Murillo (AKA Dr. Atl).
 The baroque accents are reminiscent of the Santa Monica Temple in Downtown Guadalajara while the exterior covering of red tezontle (volcanic igneous rock) was a locally sourced building material.
 This is the best example of neo-viceroyalty in the Colonia Americana.

 Best Restaurants in the Colonia Americana

 This is going to be tough and really subjective.
 I love the neighborhood but I don’t have room to write about every great restaurant in the area.